 4.5.1 The September MTFS report set out the General Fund's savings target over the next four years (£4.27Million) with £1.23Million being required in 2024/25.
-The November 2023 Balancing the Budget report identified an increase to that amount of £57K as a result of higher growth bids recommended for inclusion in the budget than the 2024/25 MTFS growth allowance of £75K (see also para.
-4.6.3)
+The January 2023 Executive identified BTB savings of £1.223Million for consideration and this remains unchanged from that report.

-4.5.2 The Balancing the Budget savings target will be kept under constant review due to points highlighted in section 3 of this report.
-The level of reserves required and therefore the level of savings is based on a risk assessment.
+- 4.5.2 The level of savings identified is lower than the original targeted amount, however other cost pressures have reduced along with higher than anticipated government funding for 2024/25.
+The Balancing the Budget savings target will be kept under constant review due to points highlighted in section three of this report. - 4.5.3 The level of reserves required and therefore the level of savings is based on a risk assessment.
 Some of the more significant risks which could materialise and increase the need for further savings are summarised in the table below.

-Expenditure and Income Impacted by Risk (to increase cost) Inflation Although price increases around utilities and fuel have fallen, there is still huge volatility in the market with the continual war in Ukraine. medium

-Expenditure and Income Impacted by Risk (to increase cost) The MTFS assumes a 3.5% pay award for 2024/25, a continuation of higher inflation may drive much higher pay negotiation outcomes (see also para 4.2.2) high Projections for inflation will continue to exacerbate inflationary pressures in the General Fund and HRA for pay, goods and services, although month on month inflation increase has fallen, the base still includes the higher increases at circa 10%.
-(August CPI 6.2%, October CPI 4.6%, November 3.9%) high Demand for services There may be an increase for support services such as homeless and advice and this puts further pressure on the Council's budgets medium Fees and Charges The continual impact of 'Cost of Living Crisis' may impact the Council's fees and charges income which is required to support the funding of services. medium Core funding The government has not signalled any new funding for the Public Sector and the MTFS includes a 'status quo' for grant funding, there is a risk that funding could be reduced will be removed.
+Expenditure and Income Impacted by Risk (to increase cost) Although price increases around utilities and fuel have fallen, there is still huge volatility in the market with the continual war in Ukraine. medium Inflation The MTFS assumes a 3.5% pay award for 2024/25, a continuation of higher inflation may drive much higher pay negotiation outcomes (see also para 4.2.2) high Projections for inflation will continue to exacerbate inflationary pressures in the General Fund and HRA for pay, goods and services, although month on month inflation increase has fallen, the base still includes the higher increases at circa 10%.
+(August CPI 6.2%, October CPI 4.6%, December 4%) high Demand for services There may be an increase for support services such as homeless and advice and this puts further pressure on the Council's budgets medium Fees and Charges The continual impact of 'Cost of Living Crisis' may impact the Council's fees and charges income which is required to support the funding of services. medium Core funding The government has not signalled any new funding for the Public Sector and the MTFS includes a 'status quo' for grant funding, there is a risk that funding could be reduced will be removed.
 The IFS have estimated that, based on reasonable assumptions about what may be needed for the NHS and schools and existing commitments on defence, overseas aid and childcare, funding for other services in England may need to be cut by an average of over 3% per year in real-terms. high Grant funding for new burdens is announced annually such as homeless or rough sleeper funding which makes recruitment and retention difficult on a permanent basis high There is uncertainty around future years government funding. high

-4.6 The 2024/25 Balancing the Budget Options process for the General Fund.
+4.6 The 2024/25 Balancing the Budget Options process for the General Fund